In coronation, King Charles carries on a medieval tradition

 Westminster Abbey has been the setting of the ritual since William the Conqueror was crowned in 1066.

 Elizabeth II’s coronation in June 1953 was the first to be televised live.
-It drew an audience of tens of millions in Britain and was later played to a worldwide audience.
-In the age of streaming and social media, people will be able to watch Charles’ crowning live from virtually anywhere on the planet and post their hot takes with a crown emoji created for the occasion.
+The broadcast in black and white drew an audience of tens of millions in Britain and was later played to a worldwide audience.
+In the age of streaming and social media, people will be able to watch Charles’ crowning live — and in vivid reds, blues and golds — from virtually anywhere on the planet and post their hot takes with a crown emoji created for the occasion.

 Charles has said he plans to slim down the monarchy.
 His coronation is expected to reflect that with a ceremony shorter than his mother’s three-hour extravaganza and 2,000 guests in the audience — a quarter the number who assembled to see Elizabeth crowned.